Equanimeous St. Brown

 Equanimeous Tristan Imhotep John St. Brown (born September 30, 1996) is a German-American professional football wide receiver.
 He played college football for the Notre Dame Fighting Irish and was selected by the Green Bay Packers in the sixth round of the 2018 NFL draft.
 He has also played for the Chicago Bears and New Orleans Saints.
 He is the older brother of Detroit Lions receiver Amon-Ra St. Brown.

 Early life

-St. Brown attended Servite High School in Anaheim, California.
+St. Brown attended Orange Lutheran High School in Orange, California, as a freshman before transferring to Servite High School in Anaheim, California.
 While there, he played high school football for the Friars football team.
 A 4-star wide receiver recruit, he committed to Notre Dame to play college football over offers from Arizona State, California, Illinois, LSU, Northwestern, UCLA, and Utah, among others.

 College career

 St. Brown played at Notre Dame from 2015 to 2017 under head coach Brian Kelly.
 After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 He finished his career with 123 receptions for 2,193 yards and 19 touchdowns.